 You are invited to join the Earthly Powers Reading Group Earthly Powers is Anthony Burgess’s longest and most ambitious novel.
 This epic saga, which takes in two world wars and some of the darkest moments in twentieth-century history, is regarded by many as Burgess’s masterpiece.
 Throughout 2020, the International Anthony Burgess Foundation is celebrating the […]

-Our Inside The Archive blog series casts new light onto the Burgess Foundation’s collections.
-In this post, we take a leaf from Anthony Burgess’s notebooks.
-Fourteen of Anthony Burgess’s diaries and notebooks survive in the collections at the Burgess Foundation, containing fragmentary but intriguing manuscript material dating from 1940 to 1977.
-Burgess was not an […]
+The Inside The Archive blog series describes highlights of the Burgess Foundation’s collections.
+In this post, we look at Anthony Burgess’s notebooks.
+There are fourteen diaries and notebooks by Anthony Burgess in the Foundation’s archive, containing fragments of manuscript material written between 1940 and 1977.
+Burgess was not a prolific diarist, and his attempts to […]

 Anthony Burgess Earthly Powers is full of literary figures, with perhaps the most notable cameo being James Joyce.
 On Bloomsday, we examine this most famous novelist inside a novel.
 Earthly Powers is full of fictional representations of writers.
 The protagonist Kenneth Toomey takes up with invented poets (Val Wrigley, Roger Pembroke), discovers the novels of […]